AgustinSRG/Pokemon-Showdown-Node-Bot/README.md

  - `this.isExcepted` - True if the user is excepted, false if not
  - `this.roomType` - Can be 'chat', 'battle' or 'pm'
  - `this.can (permission)` - True if user has permission, false if not
+ - `this.trad (textId)` - Returns a text from the corresponding languages file
  - `this.parse (cmd)` - Parse a message (to call other commands)

 Features